t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 * Authenticating platforms, end devices, functions, data;
 * Providing compute and storage offloading.

-Motivations for processing data at the edge include the following (sometimes correlated) aspects:

-* Delay-sensitiveness,
-* High data volume,
-* Trust/privacy sensitivity,
-* Disconnection (intermittent or permanent),
-* Energy efficiency,
-* Cost to transmit.

-With regard to these motivations, IoT data storage and processing is a major aspect of edge computing.
+With regard to the high level challenges listed in {{sec-challenges}}, data storage and processing at the edge is a major aspect of IoT edge computing.
-As a massive number of IoT sensors, IoT actuators, and other IoT devices are connected to the Internet, data volume is expected to increase accordingly.
-It is expected that much of this high volume of IoT data will be processed and/or consumed within edge/local networks, and won't reach cloud networks.
 Data may therefore need to be classified (e.g. in terms of privacy, importance, validity, etc.).
 Data analysis such as performed in AI/ML tasks performed at the edge may benefit from specialized hardware support on computing nodes.

-In spite of its benefits, edge computing in IoT has challenges such as programmability, naming, data abstraction, service management, privacy and security and optimization metrics.
-Edge computing can support IoT services independently of cloud computing.
-However, edge computing is increasingly connected to cloud computing in most IoT systems for processing and storing data.
-Thus, the relationship of IoT edge Computing to cloud Computing is another challenge {{ISO_TR}}.
+IoT edge computing will face detailed challenges in term of, for example, programmability, naming, data abstraction and service management.
+Furthermore, while edge computing can support IoT services independently of cloud computing, it is increasingly connected to cloud computing in most IoT systems: thus, the relationship of IoT edge Computing to cloud Computing is another potential challenge {{ISO_TR}}.

 ## Edge Networking Function and IoT End Devices